Share Post

 “What do you wish each other knew that would make a difference in your relationships, how you do your work in the world and the impact you are having?”

-The following is paraphrased but essentially in their own words without Candid or Black Fox Philanthropy commentary.
+The following is paraphrased but essentially in their own words without Candid or Black Fox Global commentary.
 Here’s what we learned:

 FUNDER PERSPECTIVE